Skip to main content

 P.2 Re-instatement of Senators

-Deputy Elaine Millar proposed on Tuesday, that the office of Senator, elected on an Island-wide basis, should be introduced in time for the 2026 election, and that it should be achieved by removing one Deputy from each constituency resulting in a total of nine Senators.
+Deputy Elaine Millar proposed, on Tuesday, that the office of Senator, elected on an Island-wide basis, should be introduced in time for the 2026 election, and that it should be achieved by removing one Deputy from each constituency resulting in a total of nine Senators.

 A number of amendments were proposed to the Proposition which the Deputy did not accept.